What Does Lattice Modifier In Blender Do?

 Can’t be bothered to read?
 WATCH THIS ↓

-How Do You Create A Lattice?
+How To Create & Use A Lattice?

 Now that we’ve established what the lattice modifier does, the next instinctive thing to do is create one.
 So how do we do this and how do we link it to our model?